Requesting A Guardianship

 As a guardian, you will also be held legally responsible for the actions of the child, including any property damage that may result from their negligence.
 You will not be allowed to let the child reside in another home, even with their parents, without permission from the court.
 You will also be allowed to grant permission for the child to apply for a driver’s license and enlist in the US military, and you can grant permission for the child to be married.
 You may also be entitled to financial support or other help from state and local agencies to aid in the care and support of the child.

 Duties of Estate Guardianship

-As the guardian of a child’s estate, you will be responsible for managing the child’s assets until the reach adulthood.
-You will need to keep all the child’s property separate from your own, and you will not be allowed to receive payment from the child’s estate, give away or borrow money from the estate, or spend the estate’s money with prior permission from the court.
+As the guardian of a child’s estate, you will be responsible for managing the child’s assets until they reach adulthood.
+You will need to keep all the child’s property separate from your own, and you will not be allowed to receive payment from the child’s estate, give away or borrow money from the estate, or spend the estate’s money without prior permission from the court.

-It may not always be necessary to request a guardianship from the courts if a minor child must be cared for by someone either than their parents.
-In some cases, the parents can agree to let another adult care for their child, either though an affidavit of care of a minor child or a power of attorney for a minor child.
-With a power of attorney, you can make some decisions about the child’s education and medical care, but you will probably need a guardianship or order from the court in order to add the child to your health insurance or to authorize extreme medical intervention.
+It may not always be necessary to request a guardianship from the courts if a minor child must be cared for by someone other than their parents.
+In some cases, the parents can agree to let another adult care for their child, either through an affidavit of care of a minor child or a Power of Attorney for a minor child.
+With a power of attorney, you can make some decisions about the child’s education and medical care, but you will probably need a guardianship or order from the court to add the child to your health insurance or to authorize extreme medical intervention.
 Additionally, it is important to note that a Power of Attorney can be revoked at any time by either parent.